gen-li/SOP_GEN/README.md

-### Description
+## Description

-Using the same SOP content framework, the model will generate multiple SOPs where the school and program names will be replaced with each target school and program names.
+Using the same SOP content framework, the model will generate multiple SOPs where the school and program names will be replaced with target school and program names.

 ![Alt Text](https://github.com/gen-li/SOP_GEN/blob/master/sop_gen1.gif)

-### Prerequisites
+## Prerequisites

 * An excel that includes school names and program names